arduino/docs-content/content/arduino-cloud/01.getting-started/02.technical-reference/iot-cloud-tech-ref.md

 ![Chart Widget](images/widget-chart.png)

 The chart widget is great for data analytics.
 It is used to track real time data, as well as tracking historical data.

-Can be linked with multiple variables, including **integers & floats.**
+This widget can for example be used to track temperature changes, energy consumption and other sensor values.
+A chart widget can only be linked to one variable at a time.

 An example of how it is used in a sketch: